jinpeng007/IdentityMgmtBook/README.md

 - Regular review and updates
 - Continuous adaptation to new threats and requirements

-# Case Studies for Identity Management for Cloud Strage Service
+# Case Studies for Identity Management for Cloud Storage Service
-**Case Studies: Identity Management in Cloud Storage Services**

 ---